nativeframe/demos/react-video-client/README.md

 ```

 ## Video Client (react-video-client folder)
 The react-video-client demo is the front end section of our demo using React.
 This demo connects to the Video Client core and web libraries in order to create our Encoder and Manifest player.
-This is a very basic level demo that is used to showcase the basic features of Video Client and how it functions, it is not designed for production purposes.
+This is a very basic level demo that is used to showcase the basic features of Video Client and how it functions, **it is not designed for production purposes**.

 1\.
-To begin you will need to configure your **backend endpoint** and your **service endpoint**, this needs to be done in the **globalConfigs.tsx** file.
+To begin you will need to configure your **backend endpoint** and your **service endpoint**, this needs to be done in the **globalConfigs.tsx** file found at **react-video-client/src/globalConfig.tsx**.
 The **service endpoint** is the endpoint you created in the backend service steps followed above.
 The **backend endpoint** is the environment to which you would like to stream and play video from.
 ![global configs](./public/configs.png "global configs")

-3\.
+2\.
 Now the everything is configured install the application dependencies using npm at the route of the application (react-video-client folder):
 ```bash
 npm install
 ```

-4\.
+3\.
 Finally the application is ready to be ran, start the application using npm at the route of the application (react-video-client folder):
 ```bash
 npm run start
 ```

-5\.
+4\.
 Once the application is up and running you will have both an Encoder and Manifest page that you can route to:
   - Encoder URL: http://localhost:3000
   - Manifest URL: http://localhost:3000/manifest